Bill Hamid: International career

-United States

 Hamid played for the United States at under-18 and under-20 level, and in October 2009 he trained with the senior team.
 Hamid made his international debut for U.S. national team on January 21, 2012, keeping a shutout as his team beat Venezuela 1–0 in an exhibition game at the University of Phoenix Stadium.
 He became the ninth goalkeeper not to concede on his international debut for the United States.

 Coach Jürgen Klinsmann named Hamid in his roster for the 2013 CONCACAF Gold Cup, which the United States won.
-He did not make his second appearance until November 18, 2014 in a 4–1 exhibition loss to the Republic of Ireland in Dublin.
+He did not make his second appearance until November 18, 2014, in a 4–1 exhibition loss to the Republic of Ireland in Dublin.

 Hamid was again called up for the 2017 CONCACAF Gold Cup, receiving a second winner's medal.
 On July 15, he played his first competitive match for the United States at FirstEnergy Stadium in Cleveland, Ohio and kept a shutout in a 3–0 win that made his team top their group.

 On December 30, 2019, Hamid was called up to Gregg Berhalter's 25-man roster for a friendly against Costa Rica on February 1, 2020.

-Sierra Leone

-On March 21, 2022, Hamid was called up to Sierra Leone's 23-man roster for a friendlies against Togo, Liberia and Congo in March 2022.
+He played this game for his first international game in over 18 months, a 1–0 win in which he replaced Sean Johnson for the final 14 minutes.
+On December 9 he played his last of eight internationals, a 6–0 win over El Salvador in Fort Lauderdale.